Huernia zebrina, also known as the lifesaver plant, the little owl plant, and the carrion flower, is a rare succulent that grows well as a houseplant.

 Bright, indirect light is optimal for these plants.
 An east or west window is ideal, but you should monitor the plant if you have it in a south window or if it gets lots of sun.
 Too much light is identified by the green parts of the plant turning red.

-You might be tempted to keep this plant in hot conditions since it looks like a cactus.
-It won’t grow well in high heat.
+This plant doesn’t grow well in high heat.
 More critical, though, this plant cannot tolerate cool temperatures.
 Any temperature below 50 degrees may kill the plant.
-Ideally, the huernia zebrina prefers 65 to 75 degree temperatures.
+Ideally, the huernia zebrina prefers 65- to 75-degree temperatures.

 Unlike a cactus, the huernia zebrina needs regular watering.
 Just as important, though, the soil must dry nearly completely between waterings.
 This is essential because the plant will continue to absorb water as long as there is moisture to be had.
 Since the plant can’t stop drinking, overwatering will kill it.

 The best way to water these plants is slowly.
 Run just a slight trickle of water into the pot until it runs clear from the drainage holes.
 You should plan on watering about every two to four weeks, depending on the temperature.
 Higher temps mean more frequent watering.

 If the leaves begin looking slightly deflated or wrinkly, you know it is time to water.
 Don’t let the plant sit in water because you can encourage rot that will kill your prized succulent.

 A great tip for keeping African succulents is to regularly mist them with a sprayer.
 This increases the humidity and allows the plant to stay plump.
 Use a fine mist sprayer and filtered or distilled water.
 Don’t let the water pool up on the leaves.
 A gentle spray is all that is necessary.